anaybaid-uwaterloo/nas-forms/README.md

 ## Project Structure as thought out so far

-This is a tentative breakdown that I`ve thought of the project structure, more so to help me figure out and try to understand where each component fits.
+This is a tentative breakdown that I've thought of the project structure, more so to help me figure out and try to understand where each component fits.

 ```
 forms/